 - The most direct route, which, however, does not take into account the weather or safety.

 - A route factoring in expected severe conditions that may cause an arrival delay and also involve more fuel consumption.

 - A route that permits the ship to conserve fuel due to fair weather by sailing slowly but is likely to delay the vessel.

 All three options are logged into the company’s computer systems, which then keep updating the ship’s captain as the vessel progresses on its selected route.

 Shipping Route Optimizing Tools

 Technological advancements have made it much easier for shipping companies to optimize marine routes.
 A host of new tools and technologies can now help ships to traverse the distance from their port of origin to their destination quickly, safely, and by incurring the least possible fuel and opportunity cost.
-One of the more popular route optimization tools is Wayfinder by Sofar Ocean.
-It collects information from a large network of ocean weather sensors and assimilates it into a weather model capable of generating wave and swell forecasts that have been estimated to be 20-50% more accurate than ECMWF and NOAA.
+Many times problem occurs in tracking the shipment, one of the more popular route optimization tools is Wayfinder by Sofar Ocean, its provide all the necessary information like how to track a container and it collects information from a large network of ocean weather sensors and assimilates it into a weather model capable of generating wave and swell forecasts that have been estimated to be 20-50% more accurate than ECMWF and NOAA.
 In addition to the weather, the technology can factor in many more variables like bunker prices, demurrage, contract terms, CO₂ targets, and more.